 CAPTCHA challenges indicate heightened protection.
 Consider whether the site's terms allow automated access before proceeding.

 Cloudflare's standard challenge requires approximately 5 seconds before submission.
-Cloudscraper handles this automatically, but you can override the timing:
+Cloudscraper handles this automatically, but you can override the timing.

 scraper = cloudscraper.create_scraper(delay=10)